aramachandran7/Blog/content/blog/first-semester-at-olin/index.md

 Project 3 – modeling physical systems (i.e. projectile motion)

-Our Modsim Project 1, where I worked with Xander Hughes, was by far my favorite - using Python and about 30 gigs of Citibike date we built a statistical model of the NYC CitiBike bikeshare system.
+Here I'll be discussing our Modsim Project 1, which was by far my favorite of the 3 projects.
+Working with Xander Hughes, using Python and about 30 gigs of Citibike data, we built a statistical model of the NYC CitiBike bikeshare system to predict bikeshare usage in NYC, model daily commuter flow, and mpa out pain points in the system.
 ![Modsim Project](./modsim.PNG)

-We based all of the values in our system off of probabilities and insights gathered from real CitiBike data, and nearly every parameter of the system was considered as a distribution around the real average, instead of a constant value, to match variance in the real world.
+We based all of the values in our system off of probabilities and insights gathered from real CitiBike data, and nearly every parameter of the system (like bike travel speed, arrival time for bikeshare users, etc.) was considered as a distribution around the real average, instead of a constant value, to match variance in the real world.

 We wrote all our visualization functions and the entire model class framework to enable systematic, scalable, and customizable simulations.